This page was last updated: 2 March 2021 at 2:45 PM

 |Chloroquine and hydroxychloroquine currently have no role in the treatment of COVID-19.|

 Overall, current evidence does not support HCQ or CQ being effective treatments for COVID-19.
 Inappropriate use outside of clinical trials risks unnecessary adverse effects and creating a shortage of these medicines for established indications e.g. rheumatoid arthritis.
 Accordingly, PHARMAC has restricted funding of HCQ to approved indications (rheumatoid arthritis, systemic or discoid lupus erythematosus, malaria).

 |Azithromycin currently has no role in the management of COVID-19.|

 Azithromycin and hydroxychloroquine are QTc prolonging drugs and their combined use increases this risk.
 Widespread use of azithromycin increases the potential for bacterial resistance.
-The current evidence is insufficient to justify using azithromycin to treat COVID-19 outside of a clinical trial.
+Azithromycin use in patients admitted to hospital with COVID-19 should be restricted to patients in whom there is a clear antimicrobial indication.

 Most antivirals currently have no role in the management of COVID-19.